-Map 5: Proposed Areas for Designation / Allocation in Blakeney
+Map 5: Proposed Areas for Designation / Allocation in Blakeney 4

-5.32.
+- 5.32.
+Policy HOU 1 in the emerging Local Plan identifies a total growth of 54 new homes to 2036 and Policy DS1 proposes an allocation for 30 new homes on a 1.5 ha site BLA04/A, see Map 5.
+This is North Norfolk District Council's preferred choice of the site. - 5.33.
 Anglian Water identified that for new development of over 10 dwellings that some enhancement to the foul sewerage network capacity will be required and off-site mains water supply reinforcement may be required on some sites.

-&lt;sup>4 Source: First Draft Local Plan May 2019 - Figure 15 Blakeney Draft Neighbourhood Plan
+4 Source: First Draft Local Plan May 2019 - Figure 15 Blakeney Draft Neighbourhood Plan